Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Clontarf recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Clontarf had around 22 dwelling approvals per year on average over the past five financial years, totalling approximately 111 homes.
-As of FY-26, nine approvals have been recorded.
-This averages out to about 3.5 people moving to the area for each dwelling built annually between FY-21 and FY-25.
-However, supply is lagging demand, suggesting heightened buyer competition and pricing pressures.
+AreaSearch analysis of ABS building approval numbers shows Clontarf had approximately 22 dwelling approvals per year over the past five financial years, totalling around 111 homes.
+This fiscal year, FY-26, has seen nine approvals so far.
+Each new dwelling attracted an average of 3.5 people annually between FY-21 and FY-25, indicating supply lagging demand.
+New properties are constructed at an estimated $271,000 each, aligning with broader regional development figures.

-New development consists of 81.0% detached houses and 19.0% townhouses or apartments, maintaining the area's suburban identity with a concentration of family homes.
-With around 377 people per dwelling approval, Clontarf indicates a developed market.
-According to AreaSearch's latest quarterly estimate, the area is expected to grow by approximately 1,293 residents through to 2041.
-If current development rates continue, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+With approximately 377 people per dwelling approval, Clontarf indicates a developed market.
+According to AreaSearch's latest quarterly estimate, Clontarf is expected to grow by around 1,294 residents through to 2041.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development